The AVC Project

 Versatility

-Classes representing real-life components (tyres, suspensions, wings, differentials, engines) can be connected toghether in any number or order, allowing the simulation of different types of vehicles.
+Classes representing real-life components (tyres, suspensions, wings, differentials, engines) can be connected toghether in any number or order, creating a network of interacting systems allowing the simulation of very different types of vehicles.

 Racing

-4-ways dampers, slick tyres, wings, locking differentials: AVC supports racing components (as well as “standard” ones), so that it’s possible to accurately simulate the physics of real-life motorsport.
+4-ways dampers, slick tyres, wings, locking differentials: AVC supports racing components (as well as “standard” ones), so that it’s possible to accurately simulate the physics of real-life motorsport vehicles.

 Aerodynamics

-Wings and aerodynamics appendices are accurately simulated, including secondary effects such as air speed (windy conditions) or loss of downforce and wake turbulence on the following car.
+Wings and aerodynamics appendices are accurately simulated, including detailed characteristics such as multi-dimensional aeromaps or secondary effects such as air speed (windy conditions) or loss of downforce and wake turbulence on the following car.

 Terramechanics

-Not just road but also off-road conditions can be simulated, thanks to the terramechanics module; soil deformation, compaction, shear stress and its interaction wiht the QFE tyre model are accurately reproduced by AVC.
+Not just road but also off-road conditions can be simulated, thanks to the terramechanics module; soil deformation, compaction, shear stress and its interaction with the advanced tyre models are accurately reproduced by AVC.

 Electronics